 Dr G. Bosse

-Dr Giselle Bosse is Associate Professor and Director of the Research Master European Studies (MSc ES) at the Faculty of Arts and Social Sciences, Maastricht University.
+Dr Giselle Bosse is Associate Professor in EU External Relations and Jean Monnet Chair at the Faculty of Arts and Social Sciences, Maastricht University.

 Bosse has published her research inter alia in the Journal of Common Market Studies, Geopolitics, Europe-Asia Studies, Cooperation and Conflict and with Manchester University Press.
 She frequently presents her work at leading think tanks in Europe, and has contributed to several commissioned studies for EU institutions.
 She regularly appears as an expert commentator in the media, including Euronews, Deutsche Welle, AFP, Libération or L1 Limburg.

-Dr Bosse is founder and coordinator of the research colloquium ‘The Politics and Governance of Administrative Reform in Central and Eastern Europe’, hosted and funded by the Netherlands Institute of Governance (NIG) (with Dr Veronica Junjan, University of Twente).
-She was visiting professor at the Diplomatic School of the Armenian Foreign Affairs Ministry in Yerevan (2013, 2018) and has been visiting professor at the College of Europe in Bruges since 2014, teaching a course on ‘The EU’s Eastern Partnership: Policy, Peoples and Regional Power Politics’.
+She is co-director of the Centre for European Research in Maastricht (CERiM) and founder and coordinator of the Research Colloquium on ‘The Politics and Governance of Administrative Reform in Central and Eastern Europe’, hosted and funded by the Netherlands Institute of Governance (NIG) (with Dr Veronica Junjan, University of Twente).
+Bosse is also visiting professor at the College of Europe (Bruges) and at the Diplomatic School of Armenia (Yerevan).

-Bosse holds an MA degree from the College of Europe (Natolin) and a PhD from the University of Aberystwyth, UK.
+Bosse holds an MA degree from the College of Europe (Natolin) and a PhD from the University of Aberystwyth, UK (Department of International Politics).

 Bosse, G. (2022) Values, rights, and changing interests: The EU’s response to the war against Ukraine and the responsibility to protect Europeans, Contemporary Security Policy, 43 (3): 531-546.